Last Updated on May 3, 2022 by Scott Charleboix

-There are a variety of ways to bring traffic to your blog.
+There are a variety of effective ways to increase website traffic and grow your blog.

 Update: I have revamped this blog post with more information to increase your monthly page views to more than 1,000/mo.
 See the Blog Post below.
 Please use the suggestions on this post and the link below to significantly increase your page views.
 Happy Pinning.

 Be sure to look at the wealth of Pinterest boards that I have on PinArtwork Blogger to help you to strategize building your website traffic.

 Things to focus on your blog: